Plans for Gulf of Maine offshore wind advance

 The draft WEA covers approximately 3,519,067 acres offshore Maine, Massachusetts and New Hampshire, ranging from approximately 23 to 120 miles off the coast.

 While BOEM sees the Gulf of Maine as having significant opportunities for offshore wind energy development, the deep waters within the Gulf of Maine will require the use of floating offshore wind technologies.
 With no long-proven international solution that can just be pasted in, this presents challenges that will likely be reflected in lower bids at any lease auction.
-But it also opens the door for new American to be adopted.
+But it also opens the door for new American technology to be adopted.

 BOEM notes that, since the start of the Biden administration, it has approved America’s first four commercial scale offshore wind projects, held four offshore wind lease auctions, initiated environmental review of 10 offshore wind projects, and advanced the process to explore additional Wind Energy Areas in Oregon, Gulf of Maine and Central Atlantic.
 The department says it has also taken steps to evolve its approach to offshore wind to drive towards union-built projects and a domestic based supply chain.